UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Do not migrate.

-Here's an `example record - tdh:366 <https://digital.lib.utk.edu/collections/islandora/object/tdh%3A366/datastream/MODS/view>`_.
+Here's an `example of a null topic value - tdh:366 <https://digital.lib.utk.edu/collections/islandora/object/tdh%3A366/datastream/MODS/view>`_.

 .. code-block:: xml